wfink/jboss-as-quickstart/ejb-clients/README.md

 The output will show that the EJB will be invoked with different usernames.

 Access the ic-properties applications
 ---------------------

+The different clients show the behaviour of the new client feature 'scoped context', introduced by the feature request EJBCLIENT-34 and implemented in AS7.2.

+_NOTE: You have to use the server and client library version 7.2 or higher of JBossAS._

-There are different Main-classes to show the behavior of the scoped InitialContext lookup.
+The different Main-classes show the behavior of the scoped InitialContext lookup.
 Be sure that the preparations are done:

-1. Make sure that the deployment are successful as described above.
+1. Make sure that the installation and deployment of the multi-server quickstart is successful as described above.
 2. navigate to the ic-properties root directory of this quickstart.

 The MultithreadClient will run a single application with two threads where each Thread will access a different server and check whether